Fast Fisher Matrices and Lazy Likelihoods

 For sufficiently large signal-to-noise ratios, the variance-covariance matrix $C^{ij}=\langle \Delta x^i \Delta x^j \rangle$ is given by the inverse of the Fisher information matrix.
 Better error estimates can be found by directly estimating the posterior distribution function using Markov Chain Monte Carlo~\cite{Hastings:1970,Andrieu:2003} or Nested Sampling~\cite{skilling:2004,Feroz:2007kg} techniques.
 Either way, these parameter estimation studies require that we compute a large number of noise weighted inner products, $(a\vert b)$, which would seem to imply that we need to compute a large number of waveforms.
 But that turns out not to be the case.

 Suppose that we want to map out the posterior using a Markov Chain or Nested Sampling.
-The first thing to realize is that you do not need to add simulated noise to the data~\cite{Nissanke:2009kt}.
-This will only push the recovered recovered parameters off from the injected parameters in a way that depends on the particular noise realization (later on I will explain how to generalize the approach to handle data with noise).
-What we are really interested in is the allowed spread in recovered parameters, and that is set by the noise level $S_n(f)$ in the noise weighted inner product.
-So the quantity we need to compute is $\chi^2({\bf y}) = (h-h' \vert h-h')$ where I'm using the shorthand $h=h({\bf x})$ and $h'=h({\bf y})$.
-Suppose for the moment that we happen to have stationary phase approximation waveforms for $h$ and $h'$, we'll deal with time domain waveforms in a moment.
+For the moment I will ignore the noise term $n(t)$ to simplify the discussion, but later I will show how to handle instrument noise.
+In theoretical studies it is often better to leave out explicit noise realizations as there what we are interested in is the noise-averaged performance~\cite{Nissanke:2009kt}, which is set by the noise level $S_n(f)$ in the noise weighted inner product.
+When $n(t)=0$ the quantity we need to compute is $\chi^2({\bf y}) = (h-h' \vert h-h')$ where I'm using the shorthand $h=h({\bf x})$ and $h'=h({\bf y})$.
+Suppose for the moment that we happen to have stationary phase approximation waveforms for $h$ and $h'$ - I'll deal with time domain waveforms in a moment.
 Writing $h = A(f) \exp(\Phi(f))$ and $h' = A'(f) \exp(\Phi'(f))$ we get

 where it is understood that all of the quantities are frequency dependent.
 The first two terms in the integrand are always slowly varying function of frequency, and these terms can be integrated using a small number of function calls.
 The oscillatory term that comes from $(h\vert h')$ deserves more attention.
 So long as we are near maximum likelihood, the phase difference $\Delta \Phi = \Phi(f)-\Phi'(f)$ will be a slowly vary function of $f$, as will $\cos(\Delta\Phi)$, and once again the integral can be computed to the desired accuracy with very few function calls.
 As we move away from maximum likelihood the phase difference grows and evaluating the integral takes more function calls.
 But we are not very interested in regions with low likelihood.
 It is simple to show that the variance of $\chi^2$ is equal to the dimension $D$ of the parameter space, and it follows that a Markov chain will rarely accept moves to places with $\chi^2 > 3 D$.
 Even there the phase evolution is not large, and the likelihood calculation remains inexpensive.
 Of course, moves will be proposed to locations with low likelihoods, and these locations do lead to very rapid oscillations in the $(h\vert h')$ terms.
 Which is why we simply set $(h\vert h')=0$ whenever the phase change across the band exceeds some threshold (say tens of radians).
 The results of a MCMC or Nested Sampling analysis done in this way is indistinguishable from what you get when computing the likelihood directly.